Ryan Loft: Bristol Rovers

-On 4 January 2022, Loft joined fellow League Two side Bristol Rovers for an undisclosed fee, signing a two-and-a-half year deal with the club.
-He made his debut in a 2–0 win over Hartlepool United.
-Loft opened his account for the club on 18 April 2022, scoring the third goal in injury time to secure a vital win for Rovers over promotion rivals Port Vale, lifting the ball over the onrushing Vale goalkeeper after being played through by Sam Finley.
+On 4 January 2022, Loft joined fellow League Two side Bristol Rovers for an undisclosed fee, signing a two-and-a-half-year deal with the club.
+He made his debut in a 2–0 win over Hartlepool United at the Memorial Stadium.
+Loft opened his account for the club on 18 April, scoring the third goal in injury time to secure a vital win for Rovers over promotion rivals Port Vale, lifting the ball over the onrushing Vale goalkeeper after being played through by Sam Finley.
 The season ended with a first career promotion for Loft, a 7–0 victory over Loft's former club Scunthorpe seeing Rovers overtake Northampton Town into the final automatic promotion place on goals scored.

-Loft started the 2022–23 season by scoring five goals in a six-match spell through August to September 2022.
+Loft started the 2022–23 season by scoring five goals in a six-match spell from August to September 2022.
 Loft had impressed manager Joey Barton with his willingness to work for the team having returned to pre-season in fitter shape, becoming a permanent fixture in the starting line-up.
+Barton commented in October that Loft was "unplayable at times".
+Loft did though then miss a month due to a slight hamstring problem.
+He did not add to his goal tally upon returning to fitness and ended the campaign with six goals in 41 appearances, and was sent off for the first time in his career after fouling Carl Rushworth during a 1–0 defeat at Lincoln City.
+Loft was limited to three substitute appearances at the start of the 2023–24 season after finding himself behind Aaron Collins, Jevani Brown and John Marquis in the pecking order.

+Port Vale

+On 1 September 2023, Loft signed a two-year contract with League One side Port Vale after being purchased for an undisclosed fee.
+David Flitcroft, the club's director of football, said that he had pursued the striker all throughout the summer due to "his willingness to run unselfishly for the team, creating space or pressing the opposition aggressively".
+He scored his first goal for the club on his 15th appearance, scoring in extra-time of a 3–3 draw with Stevenage in an FA Cup second round tie at Vale Park, though he went on to miss the final penalty kick of the shoot-out defeat.
+Manager Andy Crosby said that "good on him for it [volunteering to take a penalty] because he is not in the greatest state obviously mentally (in terms of confidence), but he was immense when he came on.
+I was delighted for him.
+He scored a goal and I want him to build on that".
+He struggled for form, however, and lost his place in the team as fans turned against him.
+Injury to Uche Ikpeazu allowed him to regain his first-team place in the second half of the campaign.
+Loft scored his first league goal for the club on 23 March to secure a 1–0 win at Burton Albion.